brightzheng100/kubernetes-the-kubeadm-way/docs/10-faq.md

 It's common to enable/disable features in a running cluster, after `kubeadm init`.

-So the typical steps would be:
+Let's take eanbling [Kubernetes Audit](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) as an example, the typical steps would be:

 1. Update `kubeadm-config.yaml`